salihman/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that changes the working directory to the user’s home directory
+Move the file betty from /tmp/ to /tmp/my_first_directory